ViMo018/EventChain/README.md

 5. Push the branch to your fork
 6. Open a Pull Request using the provided PR template

->⚠️ Pull requests that do not follow the contribution guidelines or PR template may be requested for changes or closed.
+>⚠️ Pull requests that do not follow the contribution guidelines or the **PULL REQUEST template** may be requested for changes or closed.

 ### Areas Open for Contribution